 Unbalanced soil fertility is usually the reason for high levels of NPN.
 All land needs to be looked after, applying either the wrong applications/fertilisers or not applying anything can result in deficiencies and excesses which then upset the mineral balance of the soil.
 This harms the delicate underground balance and ecosystem and ultimately it damages our horses.

 Many people in the horse world believe that if they apply no fertilisers to their land then it makes the land suitable for horses and ‘organic’.
 They are fearful of applying anything to the land and so do nothing but this is as bad as applying the wrong thing.
 The soil becomes sick with overgrazing and compaction which then means the grass-grown is sick.
 Sick soil and sick grass result in sick horses, and NPN and poor quality protein is one result of this in forage.
 Equally, many hay producers are interested in cash crops.
 Applying NPK fertilisers without reference to the mineral balance of the soil might result in heavy crops which make money but the quality of that crop is highly compromised due to NPN and other imbalances.

 Forage analysis and determining the quality of protein for horses

 To determine the ratio you need to find the nitrogen level in the protein figure.
-Do this by dividing crude protein by 6.25 then multiply by 10 and use this figure with the sulphur figure to determine the ratio.
+Do this by dividing crude protein by 6.25 then multiplying by 10 and using this figure with the sulphur figure to determine the ratio.